CERT/CC

 --xargs=FILENAME

-Causes rwcat to read file names from FILENAME or from the standard input if FILENAME is not provided.
-The input should have one file name per line. rwcat will open each file in turn and read records from it, as if the files had been listed on the command line.
+Read the names of the input files from FILENAME or from the standard input if FILENAME is not provided.
+The input is expected to have one filename per line. rwcat opens each named file in turn and reads records from it as if the filenames had been listed on the command line.

 EXAMPLES